Evolution of the electronic band structure of twisted bilayer graphene upon doping: Charge doping induced by a polymer top gate

-In tBLG, the top layer is more heavily doped than the bottom layer because it is closer to the polymer electrolyte.
-This asymmetric doping causes an interlayer potential $\Delta\phi$ to develop\cite{Xian2011, Jose2013,Moon2014,Chung2015}.
-A simple model is adopted to calculate the charge densities $n_T$ and $n_B$ in the top and bottom layers respectively\cite{Chung2015}.
+In tBLG, there is an additional effect because the top layer is more heavily doped than the bottom layer due to its proximity to the polymer electrolyte~\cite{Chung2015}.
+This asymmetric doping causes an interlayer potential $\Delta\phi$ to develop.
+A simple model is adopted from ref.~\cite{Chung2015} to calculate the charge densities $n_T$ and $n_B$ in the top and bottom layers respectively.
 The tBLG is modeled as a parallel plate capacitor with two weakly coupled monolayers separated by an interlayer distance $d_0 = 0.34$ nm.
-The top and bottom layers experience different electric fields, given as $E_T = (n_T+n_B)e/\varepsilon_{PE}$ and $E_B = n_B e/\varepsilon_{tBLG}$, where $\varepsilon_{tBLG}$ is the dielectric constant of the tBLG.
+This model is valid as long as the doping level is small compared to the separation of the vHs as is the case in our experiment.
+The top and bottom layers experience different electric fields, given as $E_T = e (n_T+n_B)/\varepsilon_{PE}$ and $E_B = e n_B/\varepsilon_{tBLG}$, where $\varepsilon_{tBLG}$ is the dielectric constant of the tBLG.
 Similar to equation~\ref{MonolayerChargeDensity} in the monolayer case, for bilayer we use the charge density and electric field of the top layer to obtain,